 If the filter has pores that are too large, or if the filter is too thin, dust will easily be drawn into your machine.
-This will make fans, heatsinks, and the inside of your PC case dirty quickly.
+This will quickly make fans, heatsinks, and the inside of your PC case dirty.

-There are some mesh style filters that are fine but will probably mean that you will need to clean them more often.
-Most of the time this is fine as they are usually designed for easy removal and reinstallation.
+Some mesh-style filters are fine, but this will probably mean you need to clean them more often.
+This is usually fine, as they are designed for easy removal and reinstallation.

-Make sure that there aren’t any obstructions for the airflow
+Make sure that there aren’t any obstructions to the airflow

-If you look at the airflow path inside the case by looking at where air is drawn in and where it exits, you want to make sure nothing messes with that flow path.
+If you look at the airflow path inside the case by looking at where the air is drawn in and where it exists, you want to ensure nothing messes with that flow path.

 Hardware like cables can cause flow issues.
-So always make sure that the inside of the case is tidy and free flowing.
+So always ensure the inside of the case is tidy and free-flowing.

-A common example of cables obstructing airflow is the unused power supply cables that often get cable ties in a bunch.
-This is something that is large enough to obstruct airflow and needs to be kept tidy.
+An example of cables obstructing airflow is the unused power supply cables that often get cable ties in a bunch.
+This is large enough to obstruct airflow and needs to be kept tidy.

 Recommended graphics card cooling fan configuration

 I’ve found that it helps reduce the internal computer temperature substantially.
-However, your graphics card may run slightly hotter, so I won’t recommend this style of cooling on a card to overclockers.
+However, your graphics card may run slightly hotter, so I won’t recommend this cooling style on a card to overclockers.

-If you choose to go with the more commonly used shroud style cooler, make sure your case can handle the extra heat.
-So ensuring that enough air flows through your case is paramount.
+If you choose the more commonly used shroud-style cooler, ensure your case can handle the extra heat with proper airflow.
+So, ensuring that enough air flows through it is paramount.

-The downside to blower style coolers would the noise and temperature.
-Shroud style coolers are more common and are efficient at cooling the card, but raises the internal temperature of your PC.
+The downside to blower-style coolers would be the noise and temperature.
+Shroud-style coolers are more common and are efficient at cooling the card but raise the internal temperature of your PC.

 Things to consider for water cooling

-Having a radiator cooler assembly for your CPU is usually something that a enthusiast would desire especially for overclocking the hardware.
+Having a radiator cooler assembly for your CPU is usually something that an enthusiast would desire, especially for overclocking the hardware.

-In this situation, I recommend purchasing a computer case that caters well for such components.
-If you can get filtered air being blown by the radiator fans, it will reduce cleaning considerably.
+I recommend purchasing a computer case that caters well to such components.
+If you can get filtered air blown by the radiator fans, it will reduce cleaning considerably.

-If you aren’t bothered by the cleaning aspect at all, and you are happy cleaning fine radiator fins on a regular basis, move the radiator outside of the case and you will get the best cooling situation for both the CPU and inside your case.
-It will be the supreme choice in all aspects when it comes to cooling.
+If you aren’t bothered by the cleaning aspect and are happy to clean fine radiator fins regularly, move the radiator outside the case, and you will get the best cooling situation for both the CPU and inside.

 I recommend a front-mounted radiator configuration.
-The air from outside the case is cooler, which will allow better cooling through the radiator fins straight off the bat.
+The air outside the case is cooler, allowing better cooling through the radiator fins straight off the bat.

-The overall internal temperature may be raised slightly depending on the configuration of your custom cooling loop, but shouldn’t make any significant difference to the rest of your hardware that could end up causing issues.
+The overall internal temperature may be raised slightly depending on the configuration of your custom cooling loop.
+Still, it shouldn’t make any significant difference to the rest of your hardware that could end up causing issues.

-As you can see, PC airflow optimization is something that requires some observation and planning.
-Beyond that, it’s simply common sense thinking about how air moves as a result of your fan configuration and case layout.
+As you can see, PC airflow optimization requires some observation and planning.
+Beyond that, considering how air moves due to your fan configuration and case layout is common sense.

 Always choose quality components when it comes to your cooling and power.
-It’s the foundation to build a reliable and long lasting computer.
+It’s the foundation for building a reliable and long-lasting computer.

 There is always plenty of debate about which way is better for each component and build.
-Sometimes it’s not always about achieving the absolute coolest temperature for every single component.
+Sometimes, it’s not always about achieving the absolute coolest temperature for every component.

 I have found that these airflow optimization techniques are effective enough for cooling while keeping things practical and maintainable.

-If you are ever in doubt which way works better for you with something, try it another way.
-This is the way you learn and become more experienced in setting up machines that don’t overheat and also practical for everyone to use and maintain.
+If you are ever in doubt about which way works better for you with something, try it another way.
+This is how you learn and become more experienced in setting up machines that don’t overheat and are also practical for everyone to use and maintain.